 In my view, the values of the average voter in most Western democracies are not so bad.
 If the voters had a better understanding of how to achieve them, the quality of public policy would be vastly better.
 But many political theorists would argue otherwise.
 If you’re a hard-core utilitarian like Peter Singer, a Rawlsian egalitarian, or a Catholic natural law theorist, your view of the average American voter’s values is likely to be far more negative than mine.
-And even I think much of the electorate has significant moral blind spots, such as the assumption that it is morally permissible to make immigration policy with little or no consideration of the rights
+And even I think much of the electorate has significant moral blind spots, such as the assumption that it is morally permissible to make immigration policy with little or no consideration of the rights of potential immigrants themselves.

 Some reject criticism of the voters’ values by arguing that we can’t really know which values are best.
 Who can say what’s right?
 We have no reason to believe that one person’s values are any better than another’s.
 So why not let each citizen’s preferences weigh equally, as “one person, one vote” democracy is supposed to do?
 This sort of relativist argument can be broadened into a critique of concern about voter ignorance generally.
 Who’s to say what kind of knowledge matters and what kind doesn’t?

-The problem with this sort of relativist argument is that its attempt to rescue democracy from its critics ultimately destroys any basis for preferring democracy in the first place.
+The problem with this kind of argument is that its attempt to rescue democracy from its critics ultimately destroys any basis for preferring democracy in the first place.
 If we have no idea which values are best, how can we know that the values promoted by democracy are any better than those advanced by dictatorships or oligarchies?
 The true moral relativist has no reason to believe that the governments of the US or Canada are preferable to those of North Korea or Saudi Arabia.
 Who’s to say that our values are any better than those of Kim Jong Un’s regime or those of ISIS?

 The “one person, one vote” principle underlying democracy is not a morally neutral standpoint.
 It is based on certain assumptions about who should be allowed to participate in government and why – assumptions that can lead to multiple different interpretations of the idea.